ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Emphasis on routine activities
    - D) Benchmarking against previous projects

-3. **Open-Ended**: Describe a scenario where the Waterfall methodology would be more appropriate than Agile.
-What factors contribute to this choice?

-4. **Open-Ended**: How does Agile project management create value early in the project lifecycle?
-Provide an example.

-5. **True/False**: Agile methodologies are designed to accommodate ambiguity and changing requirements effectively.
+3. **True/False**: Agile methodologies are designed to accommodate ambiguity and changing requirements effectively.

 Would you like additional questions?